khakhalin/notes/00_to_read_math.md

 https://arxiv.org/abs/2001.06937
 Most recent review of the field.

+Reinke, C., Etcheverry, M., & Oudeyer, P. Y. (2019).
+Intrinsically Motivated Exploration for Automated Discovery of Patterns in Morphogenetic Systems. arXiv preprint arXiv:1908.06663. arxiv.org/abs/1908.06663
+Inria, France.
+Used an intrinsically motivated AI to explore Game Of Life to find cool patterns.
+The most interesting part (judging from the abstract) is that it developed a non-obvious representation, just looking for novelty (or whatever it used: looking for something interesting).
+Would be super-cool to try it for my networks, huh?

 PCGRL: Procedural Content Generation via Reinforcement Learning.
 Ahmed Khalifa, Philip Bontrager, Sam Earle, Julian Togelius.
 24 Jan 2020. https://arxiv.org/abs/2001.09212
 Independent researchers.
 Treat game level generation as a "game"; then try 3 different approaches (?) to solve this game with Markovian processes and #rl.

 Oord, A. V. D., Dieleman, S., Zen, H., Simonyan, K., Vinyals, O., Graves, A., ... & Kavukcuoglu, K. (2016).
 Wavenet: A generative model for raw audio. arXiv preprint arXiv:1609.03499. https://arxiv.org/abs/1609.03499
-1.4k citations: famous really successful realtime audio generation network from Google DeepMind.
+1.4k citations: famous really successful realtime audio generation network from DeepMind.

 Video tutorial on GANs from Ian Goodfellow (2016): https://www.youtube.com/watch?v=HGYYEUSm-0Q